 LNG carriers are specialist vessels designed to transport LNG between liquefaction facilities and import terminals.
-They are double-hulled vessels with a sophisticated containment system that holds and insulates LNG to maintain it in liquid form.
+They are double-hulled vessels with sophisticated containment systems that hold and insulate LNG to maintain it in liquid form.
 Any LNG that evaporates during the voyage and converts to a natural gas (normally referred to as boil-off) can be used as fuel to help propel the ship.